LongDono/qBittorrent-Ratio-Manager/README.md

+# Fork Changes
+- Clearer text indicating what's happen
+- Displays which qman file that matches torrents about to be deleted
+- If torrents to be deleted, wait 10 seconds before deleting so that the script can be cancelled (helpful when run manually during testing of qman files)

 # qBittorrent Ratio Manager
 Reads .qman files for JSON settings on when and how to delete torrents from a qBittorrent client